How to plan your CIMA Qualification?

-You can use this guide as a base for you to create your own study plan for how you will progress through your CIMA studies towards qualification.
-CIMA consists of four levels.
-The information below details specifics for each level:
+You can use this guide as a base for you to create your own CIMA study plan.
+This will also help you to identify how you will progress through your CIMA studies towards qualification.

 The Certificate level is made up of four papers.
 The papers at this level can be sat at any time (the exams are “on-demand”) and in any order – you don’t have to complete them in order they are numbered.